NEO-TAT/tat_flutter/README.md

 Furthermore, you can view your friends' course tables and see what courses they have chosen.

 If you would like to learn more about the features, why not download and try it for yourself?
-We support both Android and iOS/iPadOS platforms, making it the most widely used assistant app at National Taipei University of Technology (NTUT).
+We support both Android and iOS/iPadOS platforms, making it the most widely used assistant app at National Taipei University (NTPU).

 ## Our story